 USAID OIG will also evaluate USAID's role in the evacuation of implementing partners from Afghanistan in FY 2023.
 While State is primarily responsible for implementing the visa program, USAID OIG determined that USAID did have a role in the evacuation of implementing partners from Afghanistan, including, but not limited to, verifying implementing partner eligibility for visas.
 This evaluation will review USAID's role in the evacuation of implementing partners from Afghanistan, and determine if USAID's risk management procedures effectively prepared the agency for its role in the evacuation of implementing partner staff.

-In FY 2023, State OIG plans to conduct a review of the State Afghan SIV program.
-U.S. Government generally contracted with the private sector for these requirements, and the Lead IG agencies have found these contracts were vulnerable to fraud, waste, and abuse.
+The U.S. Government generally contracted with the private sector for these requirements, and the Lead IG agencies have found these contracts were vulnerable to fraud, waste, and abuse.